Skip to content

 0.5 / 1

-The company has published coordinates of supply bases of all suppliers on its traceability webpage, but no estate boundaries are visible.
+The company has published the coordinates of supply bases for all suppliers on its traceability webpage, but no maps or estate boundaries are visible.

 23. Number of company-owned mills?